 Once the UK leaves the EU, its only land border with the bloc will be the 310-mile line between Northern Ireland and the Republic of Ireland.
-Decisions need to be made on how to manage the movement of people and goods across that border.
+Decisions need to be made about how to manage the movement of people and goods across that border.

-The UK, Ireland and EU have all committed to maintaining the Common Travel Area (CTA), which has been in place for most of the period since 1922.
+The UK, Ireland and the EU have all committed to maintaining the Common Travel Area (CTA), which has been in place for most of the period since 1922.
 The CTA allows free movement of British and Irish citizens between the UK, Ireland, the Channel Islands and the Isle of Man and provides access to various government services in each country.

 How will Brexit affect goods crossing the border between Northern Ireland and the Republic of Ireland?

-The UK, Ireland, Northern Ireland and the European Commission have all signed up to the principle of no ‘hard border’ between Northern Ireland and the Republic for goods as well as people.
+The UK, Ireland, Northern Ireland and the European Commission have all signed up to the principle of no hard border between Northern Ireland and the Republic for goods as well as people.
 However, the UK’s current policy is that it is leaving the EU Single Market and Customs Union.
 This means the border between the North and the Republic will become the EU’s external border where customs and regulatory checks would normally take place.